 Lastly, unlike an employee receiving an annual salary on a permanent basis, you’ll only pay an independent contractor for the duration of the project.
 By engaging an independent, you’ll avoid employee expenses such as health insurance, retirement fund matching, and taxes.

 Making the decision to put an important project in the hands of an independent contractor rather than a company employee is likely to cause some stress.
-Reassure any concerns you have by taking the time to thoroughly review the independent contractor’s resume, portfolio, and past client reviews.
-Inquire about past projects they’ve completed that may be similar to the type of work you’re looking for, ask detailed questions, and voice any concerns you have upfront.
+Reassure any concerns you have by taking the time to thoroughly review the independent contractor’s resume, portfolio, and former client reviews.
+Inquire about past projects they’ve completed that may be similar to the type of work you’re looking for, ask detailed questions, and voice any concerns you have up front.

 Don’t be afraid to ask for a list of references that you can contact as well.
 This will help assure you of the independent contractor’s experience and assuage any questions regarding their reputation and reliability.